 Log into your Student Account Suite as a student or an authorized user and select Payment Plans.
 Remember that an authorized user must be designated by the student prior to enrolling in a plan.

 You can choose to schedule automatic deductions so funds will be drawn out on the payment due date, or opt to receive an email reminder to login monthly and make your payment by the due date.
+Only the individual who enrolls in the Monthly Payment Plan will receive payment reminder notices.
+The Authorized User will only receive payment reminder notices if they are the individual who enrolled in the Monthly Payment Plan.

 STEP 1: Enter Your Student Details